Good Design + Heritage

 A key tool for successful heritage management is the Conservation Management Plan (CMP).
 A CMP is the principal guiding document for the conservation and management of a heritage place.
 It is a tool that allows owners, managers and approval authorities to make sound decisions about heritage places.
 A CMP identifies and prioritises the heritage values of a place, the conservation policies to be applied to protect that significance in the face of change, and a strategy through which the policies will be put into action.

 Good design is not only relevant to high-profile heritage buildings and public spaces.
-It makes a valuable contribution to small and modest heritage fabric, and reimagines new opportunities.
+Considered design makes a valuable contribution to small and modest heritage fabric, and reimagines new opportunities.
 Good design associated with heritage places is not a question of style, taste or replication, but of expertise, quality and skill in delivery.

 Each generation contributes to the constantly evolving historic environment in its own way.
 To achieve this it is important to understand that good design adds value and that well-designed buildings and places make the most of heritage sites and their opportunities.